 Parish Councillor Horace Raycraft (Tim Cartwright, The Legend of Mordred) is transporting Archie Whittock (Reece Connolly) to court.
 There, after a fair, and fairly short, trial he’ll be hung for murder.
 He claims self-defense, he killed a werewolf who turned back to its human form when it died.
 But in Queen Victoria’s England everyone knows there’s no such thing.

 A storm forces them to take shelter at The Three Claws, an inn in the middle of nowhere.
 Innkeepers Martha (Emma Spurgin Hussey, Sacrilege) and her brother Vincent (Barrington De La Roche, Blood Moon, Winterskin) welcome them.
 By morning Councillor Raycraft will have a different opinion about the existence of werewolves.
 If he survives.

 Vampire Virus saw Steeds try his hand at shooting highly stylized scenes and A Werewolf in England has a couple of firsts for him as well.
 Set in Victorian times it’s his first real period piece.
 It’s also his first attempt at comedy.

-As a period piece A Werewolf in England mostly gets the look right.
-The Three Claws has a stained-glass window that looks a bit to modern.
+As a period piece, A Werewolf in England mostly gets the look right.
+The Three Claws has a stained-glass window that looks a bit too modern.
 And when you get a good look at them, the handcuffs look like modern bondage gear rather than vintage police issue.
 But given the budget he had to work with, he’s done a good job.